 Cities need to view urban transformation, development, and innovation as a single self-supporting programme.
 It is not enough to design energy-positive, car-free urban developments from an architectural or technology perspective.
 How the schemes are financed and owned over the long-term are critically important to ensuring they continue to deliver against the ambition of the City.

 A self-financing city is one that does not rely on grant or government funding for long term longevity.
 It is one that uses its assets to generate finance to invest in socially important schemes and encourages investment in the city from the residents and businesses themselves.

-- Exeter has committed to the development of a city-owned development fund that gives the City access to the money needed to invest in new mobility solutions to improve the movement of people across the City.
+- Exeter shall have committed to the development of a city-owned development fund that gives the city access to the money needed to invest in infrastructure required for a ‘just transition’ to carbon neutrality.

-- Investment in the city is promoted, with local people and businesses investing to support the vision for Exeter (eg through crowdfunding, a regional bank, or other locally focused financial institutions).
+- Investment in the city shall be promoted, with local people and businesses investing to support the vision for Exeter (eg through crowdfunding, a regional bank, or other locally focused financial institutions).

 - Exeter shall have established mechanisms for organisations to jointly purchase energy direct from solar, wind or other developments (e.g via ‘sleeving’ agreements) with the contracts used to help finance the development of new renewables.

 - City purchasing decisions shall support a ‘transition with organisations using procurement contracts to stimulate innovation and encourage their supply chain to become carbon neutral.

 - The city shall actively support and promote companies that grow as a result of our clean transition.

 - The city shall have a structured scheme of pricing and taxation, for road use and parking that reflects the true cost of carbon emissions, pollution and congestion; encouraging modal shift to active and shared modes and enabling re-investment in city mobility.